jmigual/APATeoria/Real Time Systems/lesson_11.md

 - It is unsafe, we may have deadline misses
 - If the value we assign is too small there are many overruns
 - You cannot use it for hard real-time systems
+- Handling overruns increases the overheads

-## Consequences of overruns
+### Consequences of overruns

-A task overrun may or may not cause a deadline miss.
-The deadline miss is not always for the task that has the overrun but it can be for another task
+A task overrun may or may not cause a deadline miss, but in general, it may delay the execution of other tasks, causing a deadline miss.

 ### What can go wrong if they are not controlled?